Step 1: Carefully Select New Thermostat.

-You will want to take a picture, label, or make note of where the wires are connected before disconnecting them.
+You will want to label, take a picture of, or make note of where the wires are connected before disconnecting them.

-Note: The wires are not always color coded or even the same for each thermostat.
+Note: The wires are not always color coded or the same for each thermostat.

-For example, the if the green wire goes to the g terminal, the same wire will need to be inserted into the g terminal of the new thermostat.
+For example, if the green wire goes to the G terminal, the same wire will need to be inserted into the G terminal of the new thermostat.

 You will need to unscrew each wire from the terminal and unscrew the wall mount as well.
-The wall mount will typically have 1 screw on each side.
+The wall mount will typically have one screw on each side.